yush2106/stm32-labs/50-freertos/README.md

 ## FreeRTOS

-This project, build 3 task to turn on or turn off the LEDs.
+This project, use FreeRTOS structure to build 3 tasks to turn on or turn off the LEDs.
 Ecah task has its timing process to control the LEDs.

 ## Process Step